LoaderB0T/ng-dynamic-mf/README.md

 ✅ Assets are resolved correctly at runtime (both for running the app standalone and in a shell) with a provided pipe.

-✅ (Future) Support for custom routing logic (Register module routes as child of any other module)
+✅ Support for custom routing logic (Register module routes as child of any other module)

+✅ Support for global styles (Load global styles from any module)

 This project aims to improve the general experience of developers using Module Federation in Angular.
 Even if you don't _need_ truly dynamic modules, you can still benefit from this project.